jaredatron/reactatron/README.md

 - starts and stops the global listeners like popstate
 - initializes the state of the app
 - do we need some sort of "plugin" system here?
+NO!!!

 #### State